-7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
-Nepal Bhutan Tour Package from Kathmandu takes you to the trip into the mystic Himalayan nations within a-week of time.
+“7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
+Nepal Bhutan Tour Package from Kathmandu takes you on the trip into the mystic Himalayan nations within a-week of time.”

-Nepal is popular for its age-old temple, monuments, monasteries, and ethnic diversity, and also the diversity of flora fauna.
+On the remarkable trip to south Asia countries, you will first land in Kathmandu, Nepal.
+Nepal is popular for its age-old temple, monuments, monasteries, ethnic diversity, and also the diversity of flora and fauna.
 Nepal attracts tourists because of its eye-catching view of the lush green hills and forest and also has a glimpse of all of the cultural and natural beauties that will definitely make you feel once is not enough.

-Come and join 7-Day Kathmandu Bhutan Wonderful Tour to have a powerful experience on these beautiful Himalayan nations.
-Click on the Inquiry bottom and feel free to ask any of the questions you may have, we will make your dream come true!
+Come and join 7-Day Kathmandu Bhutan Wonderful Tour to have a powerful experience in these beautiful Himalayan nations.
+Simply make us a tour inquiry and feel free to ask any of the questions you may have along the way, we will make your dream come true!

 (For early arrivals, we can also plan some activities in the city such as sightseeing, cooking class and etc)